-Loading the audio using SaberCopy
+Loading the Audio using SaberCopy

-The following is an excerpt from the User Guide Using SaberCopy to Program MegaVoice Players.
-The example refers to Envoy S players specifically but the procedure is exactly the same for Envoy ST.
+The following example is an excerpt from the user guide Using SaberCopy to Program MegaVoice Players.

 In this example, we will program 2 MegaVoice Envoy S players with a small message from our audio library.